CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab27.md

 ## Task 4: Train a model

+In this task, you’ll train a classification model using your tagged images, then review performance metrics like Precision, Recall, and Average Precision (AP) to understand how accurately the model can classify fruit images.

 1. In the Custom Vision project, above the images, click **Train** (&#9881;<sub>&#9881;</sub>) to train a classification model using the tagged images.
 Select the **Quick Training** option, and then wait for the training iteration to complete (this may take a minute or so).

     ![](../Images/l27t4p1.png)